TMAC Flying Sites

-Over the period 2004-2006 the Western Bay District, and Tauranga City Councils, with funding from the Tauranga Energy Consumer’s Trust, acquired approx 1650 Ha of forestry and native bush to form TECT Park.
-The intention is to provide a facility for a wide range of recreational outdoor activities, and the Tauranga Model Aircraft Club is fortunate to be one of the early tenants in the Park, having signed a fixed term lease of 30 years in 2012.
+Between 2004 and 2006, the Western Bay District and Tauranga City Councils, with financial support from the Tauranga Energy Consumer’s Trust, acquired approximately 1,650 hectares of forestry and native bush to establish TECT Park.
+The park was created to offer a venue for a wide range of recreational outdoor activities.
+The Tauranga Model Aircraft Club was fortunate to become one of the park’s early tenants, securing a fixed-term lease for 30 years in 2012.

 Click this link to access the TECT website – TECT Park